micropython-IMU/micropython-mpu9x50/README.md

 ## Principal Properties

 ``sensors``
-Returns three Vector3D objects, accelerometer, gyro and magnetometer.
+Returns three Vector3d objects, accelerometer, gyro and magnetometer.

 ``accel_range`` integer 0 to 3 read/write
-Returns the current accel range and sets it to ``accel_range`` if argument is passed.
-Determines the accelerometer full scale range as per the table below.
+Returns or sets the current accelerometer range: this determines the accelerometer full scale range as per the table below.
 Note that the x, y, z values from the driver are scaled to units of g regardless of the range selected.
 Range affects only the full scale capability and resolution.

 | Range | Value (+-g) |
 |:-----:|:-----------:|